 This post may contain affiliate links.
 Please read our disclosure policy.

-I loved this oats Cottage Cheese Bread recipe.
+I loved this Cottage Cheese Bread recipe made with rolled oats instead of flour.
 It turned out to be so good and easy to make with pantry staple ingredients.
-Loaded with protein and perfect to enjoy for breakfast with 10 grams of protein per slice.
+Loaded with protein and perfect to enjoy for breakfast, with 10 grams of protein per slice.

 Everyone is making cottage cheese bread, so I decided to try it out and make my version of it with a few more added ingredients like rolled oats, ground flax seeds, and a bit of olive oil.
 This turned out great and better than I expected.
 Each slice has 10 grams of protein and I love serving it with some cream cheese, a drizzle of honey, or a bit of butter.
 A delicious flourless bread that will be your go-to bread recipe moving forward.
 Yummy! 😋